yangangx/cse15l-report-lab3/Lab Report 5.md

 ## To number the lines where the string pattern appears in the file.

-The command will show all lines where the search string are matched with the numebr infront of each line.
+The command will show the number of each line where the search string are matched.

 Source: [Link](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix)